Dexter196/Bot-Pharos/README.md

-# Bot Pharos – Testnet Utility
+# Bot Pharos - Daily Bot

 A fully automated script tailored for the Pharos Testnet, capable of performing token swaps, PHRS transfers, faucet claims, and daily check-ins.